 Higher grade.
 Lower price.

-Color, which is one of the 4Cs, is utilized by gemologists to help determine the quality of a diamond.
-On the high end of the color spectrum are colorless diamonds labeled D-F. When a diamond in the color range of D-F has Strong to Very Strong fluorescence it’s not uncommon to see discounted pricing.
+Colour, which is one of the 4Cs, is utilized by gemmologists to help determine the quality of a diamond.
+On the high end of the colour spectrum are colourless diamonds labeled D-F. When a diamond in the colour range of D-F has Strong to Very Strong fluorescence it’s not uncommon to see discounted pricing.
 This happens because many people automatically assume that a high fluorescence rating means that a diamond will have a hazy or oily appearance.
 And though this effect is rare, this negative association can still decrease a diamond’s perceived value.

-Interestingly, fluorescence can give the perception of improved color to diamonds in the color range of H-K. Diamonds that fall in this range often contain a faint yellow hue, and when counteracted by a Medium or Strong blue fluorescence, the combination can help make them look whiter.
+Interestingly, fluorescence can give the perception of improved colour to diamonds in the colour range of H-K. Diamonds that fall in this range often contain a faint yellow hue, and when counteracted by a Medium or Strong blue fluorescence, the combination can help make them look whiter.